-There are many great golf holes at Castletown, but one of the best, and most memorable, is the par four 17th.
+There are many great golf holes, but one of the best, and most memorable, is the par four 17th.
 The tee-shot must carry across a deep rocky gorge.
 Try not to let the sea – crashing into the rocks below – disturb your concentration.

 Some people draw a parallel between Castletown and Turnberry.
 Mackenzie Ross is certainly a common denominator, as is the dramatic rocky coastline.
 Turnberry is perhaps a sterner test, but Castletown is thrilling, dramatic and genuine value for money.